Updated February 2026

 South Florida (Miami-Dade, Broward, Palm Beach)

 The most competitive market for cash buyers in the state.
 You'll find local operators, national companies, and institutional buyers all bidding for properties.
-Median prices are higher here ($450K-$600K), so many smaller cash buyers can't compete.
+Median prices are higher here, so smaller cash buyers may not compete on every deal.
 FL Home Buyers, We Buy Ugly Houses, and Opendoor all have active operations in this corridor.
-If your property is in a flood zone or has condo special assessment issues from the Surfside fallout, make sure you're working with a buyer who's handled those situations before.
-Most iBuyers won't touch them.
+If your property is in a flood zone or has condo special assessment issues after Surfside-related reforms, make sure the buyer can explain how they evaluate insurance, HOA documents, reserves, assessments, and closing risk before you sign.

 Central Florida (Orange, Seminole, Osceola, Polk)